 Roxy has long been in the media spotlight.
 After garnering editorial merit from major publications like Lucky, Teen Vogue and In Style in addition to most of the U.S. and international surf and snow publications, it was only a matter of time before Roxy hit prime time.
 "Surf Girls", a collaboration of Roxy and MTV Networks, debuted on MTV in 2003 featuring Roxy's team manager Danielle Beck as host and Roxy team rider Heidi Drazich as a cast member.
 The series was a hit, and helped to further popularize women's surfing and Roxy's part in the sport.
 The series also gave Roxy two new team riders: Kula Barbieto and Aimee Vogelgesang.

 Strong retail presence is key to a strong brand, and Roxy retail stores were the perfect opportunity to showcase the Roxy lifestyle.
 The first freestanding Roxy store was opened in Hawaii in 1997, and another store followed in 2000 in Southern California's South Coast Plaza.
 The Roxy retail chain now features stores all over the world, offering a taste of the Roxy surf lifestyle to girls everywhere.

 Roxy is now a global lifestyle brand, offering products for every aspect of the active girl's life.
 From handbag to Henley, wetsuit to tide watch, the key ingredient of our products is that inimitable Roxy spirit.
 "Daring, confident, naturally beautiful, fun, alive: Roxy".

-Specialists are available Monday-Friday from 8:30AM - 5PM PST.
+Specialists are available Monday-Friday from 6AM - 6PM PST and Saturday-Sunday from 8AM-5PM PST.
 Excluding US Holidays.